 Lozier Center for Pharmacy Sciences and Education and Center for Drug DiscoveryUnder Construction Donate Now

-The Lozier Center for Pharmacy Sciences and Education and Center for Drug Discovery is scheduled for completion in July 2015.
+The Lozier Center for Pharmacy Sciences and Education and Center for Drug Discovery is scheduled for completion in spring 2016.
 The University of Nebraska Board of Regents approved the construction budget in January 2013.

 Location: The facility will be built east of the Michael F. Sorrell Center for Health Science Education at approximately 41st and Emile Street.
 The building’s location on the Ruth and Bill Scott Student Plaza near other UNMC college buildings will promote an inter-professional educational experience.